chrisscastaneda/merge-address-to-polling-location/README.md

 ## Step-by-step Overview:

+I decided to solve this problem using R, however a similar platform, such as Python could easily be used instead.
+While my response is written in R, I'll explain my basic approach in a manner that is language agnostic.

 The first step is to check for any common data entry errors, correct for messy data, and otherwise deal with any holes that may be in the data.
-One of the most common types of "messy" data is data that is misaligned, that is the data in one row may not be lined up properly with the overall schema of the spreadsheet.
+One of the most common types of "messy" data is data that is misaligned, that is the data in one row may not be lined up properly with the overall schema of the spreadsheet or table.

 A good rule of thumb for identifying the rows in the data that may be misaligned is looking for missing values in the last/right-most column in the data.
 In our case, this is the Precinct ID column in each of our spreadsheets.
 This has the added benefit of being a mandatory column for each of our spreadsheets and the column we're ultimately going to merge them by, so definitely want to make sure there are no holes here.